To prepare the operating system for installation of Xpand, perform the following steps on each node:

 SELinux status: disabled

-By default ClustrixDB installer will create and configure these users.
+By default Xpand installer will create and configure these users.
 If you prefer, you can create these users prior to installation, then direct the installer to make use of these users.
-For more information, see ClustrixDB Operating System Users.
+For more information, see Xpand Operating System Users.

-These are the Linux OS user accounts involved with installing and operating ClustrixDB:
+These are the Linux OS user accounts involved with installing and operating Xpand:

 Linux OS User